eherra/patientRecordSystem/README.md

 - password: testPassword

 ### Known browser issues
-On <u>Mozilla Firefox</u> and <u>Safari</u> the appointment booking calender not working properly -> booking appointment for patient not possible while using these browsers.
+On *Mozilla Firefox* and *Safari* the appointment booking calender not working properly -> booking appointment for patient not possible while using these browsers.

 ### Functionalities of the application

 <b>Admin (doctors) available to do:</b>
-- [x] write symptom stories of patients
+- [x] write symptom stories to their patients
     - [x] delete symptom stories
     - [x] edit symptom stories
 - [x] determine prescription for patients